didier-durand/microk8s-akri/README-akri.md

 The workflow is also automatically scheduled by cron (see [microk8s-akri.yml](.github/workflows/microk8s-akri.yml)) on GitHub on a recurrent basis to validate that it keeps working properly while its various components keep evolving: new versions of Akri, MicroK8s, Ubuntu, etc. [MicroK8s defined as](https://microk8s.io/) *'autonomous, production-grade Kubernetes, on cloud, clusters, workstations, Edge and IoT'* is used here because its source code is extremely close to the upstream version of Kubernetes: this feature guarantees the widest possible range of use cases for those workloads making sophisticated use of the K8s features.
 We have already used it for same reasons in our scripted showcases for [Kube Bench](https://github.com/didier-durand/microk8s-kube-bench) and [Kata Containers](https://github.com/didier-durand/microk8s-kata-containers).

-Section [Workflow Actions](README.md#workflow-actions) below details the sequence of actions needed to reach a working deployment starting from a fresh Ubuntu instance launched on Google Cloud Engine (GCE).
+Section [Workflow Actions](README.md#workflow-actions) below details the sequence of actions needed to reach a working deployment starting from a fresh Ubuntu instance launched on Google Cloud Engine (GCE): we currently use a [n1-standard-4](https://cloud.google.com/compute/docs/machine-types#n1_machine_types) instance.

 The workflow execution finally delivers the command(s) needed to obtain remote access on GCE to both the standard Kubernetes dashboard and the Akri demo application from the browser on your laptop: web pages similar to the ones below will be reached.

+Feel free to fork and re-use!
+(Of course, if you like it, please, give it a star)

 ## Kubernetes On The Edge - Akri Architecture